Stavoh/GASM_SR_Py/README.md

 # Genome Assembly from Short Reads with Python

+---

 ## Overview
+DNA sequencing involves cutting a long string of DNA and reading it in small pieces due to biological limitations.
+This results in many different short DNA reads.
 GASM is a tool that assembles a long DNA sequence from short DNA reads produced by sequencing technologies.
 Using computational methods, it:

 - Constructs a **de Bruijn graph** from k-mers of the input DNA fragments.